haskell/wreq/www/tutorial.md

 param "foo" .~ ["bar", "quux"]
 ~~~~

-The
+<a id="param">The
 [`param`](http://hackage.haskell.org/package/wreq/docs/Network-Wreq.html#v:param)
-lens focuses on the values associated with the given key in the query
+lens</a> focuses on the values associated with the given key in the
-string.
+query string.

 ~~~~ {.haskell}
 param :: Text -> Lens' Options [Text]